-A number of facts point towards fetal lead exposure from motor vehicle gasoline as a possibly important driver of the cohort health decline worthy of further study.
+A number of facts point towards fetal lead exposure from motor vehicle gasoline as a possibly important driver of the cohort health decline worthy of further study.52

-Automobile production and fuel use were restricted during World War II and began to rapidly increase soon after.
+Motor vehicle production and fuel use were both restricted during World War II and began to rapidly increase soon after.
 Figure A13 shows time series of i) motor vehicle registrations and ii) fuel usage by motor vehicles, for 1930 to 1970 from Historical Statistics of the United States (US Census Bureau, 1975).
 Both series exhibit slow growth between 1930 and 1941, and declines during World War II.
 They then exhibit sharp trend breaks near 1945 and very rapid grwoth until 1970.

-Exposure to pollution from lead added to gasoline also likely increased rapidly over this period.
-Lead concentrations of automotive gasoline decreased during WWII because the lead additive was needed for aviation gasoline for military planes (Oudijk, 2010).
-The lead content of gasoline generally increased after this period, and with the rapid increase in total fuel consumption, the total tons of lead added to gasoline consumed in the US increased rapidly.
-When lead additives were phased out of gasoline beginning in the 1970s blood lead levels of children fell rapidly.
+Exposure to pollution from lead gasoline additives also likely increased substantially over this period.
+The lead content of automotive gasoline decreased during WWII because the lead additive was needed for military planes (Oudijk, 2010).
+After this period, the concentration of lead in gasoline fluctuated but was generally increasing.
+With the rapid increase in total fuel consumption, the total tons of lead added to gasoline consumed in the US increased very rapidly.53 When lead additives were phased out of gasoline beginning in the 1970s blood lead levels of children fell rapidly.